 Can breast cancer screening be improved with artificial intelligence?

 We study if a computer with artificial intelligence could help in reading the images, so it can both be faster and at the same time find more cancers.
 Maybe artificial intelligence can identify suspicious areas, which the radiologists should study more thoroughly in order to detect more cancers.
+Using AI while reading the examinations might eliminate the need for two human readers.
 Another alternative could be if artificial intelligence can make a preselection and make it possible to focus the radiologists’ time on the women with the highest risk of cancer.
-This could make it be possible to screen all women with breast tomosynthesis, but keep the total reading time at the same level as when using mammography.
-More cancers could be detected earlier, hopefully at a curable stage, with the same resources as mammography screening.

 Victor Dahlblom